NordSecurity/nordvpn-linux/README.md

 The project follows https://semver.org/.
 Version tags and release branches must be named accordingly.

 ## Release tag
-The correct way of releasing a new version is to create a version tag on `master`, named `X.X.X`.
+The correct way of releasing a new version is to create a version tag on `main`, named `X.X.X`.

 # Contributing
 We are happy to accept contibutions for the project.
 Please check out [Contribute.md](./CONTRIBUTE.md) file for more details on how to do so.